the-department/giant-group-signature-assets/README.md

-# gg613-giant-mandurah-email-signatures
+# giant-group-signature-assets
-GG613 Giant Mandurah Email Signatures
+Giant Group Signature Assets

 Note: Mark down file, use 2x spaces then ENTER to wrap to new line.